The Well Worn Shoes

 • Find More Here

-Spruce & Gussy is a truly charming shop offering a carefully curated selection of home and personal accessories with a major emphasis on goods produced by small US and fair trade companies.
+Spruce & Gussy is a truly charming shop offering a carefully curated selection of home and personal accessories, with a strong emphasis on goods produced by small US and fair-trade companies.
 They value handmade items, so if you are looking for something unique, this is the place for you.
+They’ve also added an in-shop metalsmith and jewelry studio called Posy Studio, which is really cool to check out.
+If you happen to be in Bar Harbor on the first Friday of the month during the season, Spruce & Gussy participates in the First Friday Art Walk.

 • Where: 160 Main Street, Bar Harbor, ME 04609